 “When I ask small-business owners, ‘Is your website helping or hurting you?’ a lot don’t know the answer,” says Derek Halpern, founder of SocialTriggers.com and an online sales conversion expert.
 “That is a problem.
 People spend $10,000 to get a website up but don’t even know why they have it.”

-However, every small business can benefit from creating a conversion system—a procedure for turning website visitors into paying customers—even if they don’t sell a product online.
+One aspect of using your website to grow your business is a conversion system—a procedure for turning website visitors into paying customers—even if they don’t sell a product online.
 “If done well, a website can be your greatest sales tool, 24/7,” Halpern says.

-Every business website should have these things, Halpern says:
+According to Halpern, every business website should have these things:

 Basic information: Of course you need to include your business’s name, contact information and an “About” page that makes it perfectly clear what you do and sell.
 Halpern was recently frustrated by his own dentist’s site, which did not have an office address.